ejp-rd-vp/CDE-semantic-model-implementations/YARRRML_Tools/DEMO2/README.md

+## Execute a CDE Transformation from CSV

-- need to have sdmrdfizer running on port 4000 with a filder ./data mounted as /data
+1) Need to have sdmrdfizer running on port 4000 with a filder ./data mounted as /data

-run build_xxx_template to build the appropriate templates run generate csv then run YARRRML_Transform on it
+2a) Run build_xxx_template to build the appropriate templates.  remember the names of the CSV columns

+2b) Generate CSV with headers sufficient to fill the template

+3) Run YARRRML_Transform to genereate nTriples

+## More specifically

 in the ./data folder, create a csv file with the necessary headings for your desired transform.

+## ...more documentation coming....

 y = YARRRML_Transform.new(datafile: "./data/height_experimental.csv", datatype: "height_experimental")
 y.yarrrml_transform